How Bad Is It Really to Drink Coffee on an Empty Stomach?

 On the other hand, if coffee causes stomach pain or makes you feel shaky, then give green tea or half-caf a try.
 Or spread out your coffee intake by nursing a single serving all morning long.

-Whatever you choose, don't forget to drink plenty of H2O along the way.
-Not only is caffeine a diuretic, but about 20 percent of the water you need comes from food, according to the Academy of Nutrition and Dietetics.
-So if you're IF, you may be low on fluids already.
+Whatever you choose, don't forget to drink plenty of water along the way.
+Caffeine is a mild diuretic, and about 20 percent of the water you need comes from food, according to the Academy of Nutrition and Dietetics.
+So if you're fasting, you may be low on fluids already.
 Try alternating sips of coffee and water.

 When Is the Best Time to Drink Coffee?